-Transformation of work in the digital era
+Transformation of Work in the Digital Era

-Contribute to the enhancement of organizational development and job design by providing knowledge and tools for:
+To contribute to the enhancement of organizational development and job design by providing knowledge and tools for:

 • digital and sociotechnical transformation of work

-• productivity and well-being in digitized work
+• productivity and well-being in digitalized work

 • managing organizations in digital transformation

 - Persons involved in the developing of organization and work, such as managers, supervisors, HR and well-being professionals, and occupational health and safety personnel

 - Persons developing digitized solutions and devices for organizations

 - Researchers and experts interested in areas of digitalization and transformation of work

 - Pretask: survey with open questions in order to identify how transformation of work due to digitalization is manifesting in the participants' own work, organization, branch and context